fhhagenberg-sqe/javafx-testing-testfx/README.md

-# Testing JavaFx based GUI Testst with TestFx
+# Testing JavaFx based GUIs with TestFx

 In this assignment you learn to write automated GUI tests for JavaFx based applications using the TestFx test-framework.